Kangasala railway station: Kangasala

 Upon the foundation of the station, a village began to form around in the mostly uninhabitated area.
 Some industry developed as well; the Halimaa sawmill was founded in the 1920s, operating for about 30 years.
 Passenger numbers at Kangasala grew quickly over its first two decades: 16,098 in 1900, 19,079 in 1905, 26,569 in 1910, and 36,512 in 1920.
 At first, the railyard had four switches, the number of which later expanded to six, and at its fullest extent, approximately 1.3 km of track.

 Shortly after the establishment of the station, the possibility of building a railway between Tampere and Lahti was considered.
 It was planned that the line would diverge from the Ostrobothnian line in either Vatiala (8.5 km to the east from Tampere) or Kangasala (12.4 km from Tampere).
 The plan also included a station in the parish village of Kangasala, as well as a halt in Kaivanto.
 The municipality pledged to finance the project with a share of 15,000 markka.
 The plan was met with resistance by the city of Hämeenlinna as it was advocating for a competing plan for a railway connecting it with Jyväskylä, but neither line was ever built.

 Decline and closure

 In the 1920s, bus transport was quickly developing in Finland, and it started to become the dominating method of public local transportation.
 The effects were felt in Kangasala as well, due to the inconvenient location of the railway and its stations compared to the center of the municipality.
 The station was downgraded to the status of a pysäkki in 1964.
-The final stationmaster of Kangasala, Kalervo Niinimäki, ended his work on 27 May 1972, and the station was officially made unmanned in 1977 due to the closure of freight services at the station.
+The final stationmaster of Kangasala, Kalervo Niinimäki, ended his work on 27 May 1972, and the station was officially made unstaffed in 1977 due to the closure of freight services at the station.
 The rail yard was dismantled in 1990, effectively making Kangasala a halt, and trains stopped calling there on 23 May 1993.
 The closure was meant to happen earlier on in the year, but was postponed seemingly by accident due to an error in the timetable planning.